physrisk/website-source/articles/2015/v-gontis-annoying-real-gdp-argument-against-euro.md

 macroeconomic level.

-![Growth of Finland's and Sweeden's GDP in PPP]({static}/uploads/2015/SweedenFinlandComparisonPPP_WB.png " Comparison of GDP percentage growth between Finland and Sweden evaluated in current international dollars (PPP data from World Bank)."){#attachment_2823}
+![Growth of Finland's and Sweeden's GDP in PPP]({static}/uploads/2015/v-gontis-annoying-real-gdp-argument-against-euro.png "Comparison of GDP percentage growth between Finland and Sweden evaluated in current international dollars (PPP data from World Bank)."){#attachment_2823}

 These and other cases, when prominent authors and Media use fault argument of real GDP growth already have become really annoying for